 Appendix C tabulates recent monitoring data from Oso Creek and Arroyo Trabuco, both right bank tributaries of the San Juan Creek system that enter below the La Novia sampling site.
 This data was collected by the Orange County PFRD and measures the same constituents of concern that were sampled in the La Novia and Caspers data sets.

-Of these two data sets, that for Oso Creek is the more extensive, with consistent coverage back to WY 1992.
+99058 WQ Agency Review Draft Report 9-18-01.doc Of these two data sets, that for Oso Creek is the more extensive, with consistent coverage back to WY 1992.
 On the other hand, sampling on Arroyo Trabuco was concentrated in WY 1994, with only a few additional samples being collected in 1996 and 1999.
 Our review of the monitoring data focuses on the Oso Creek data due to the more extensive coverage and the fact that, as an urbanized sub-watershed, it provides a suitable contrast in land use to the existing conditions on the main stem of San Juan Creek.